-Showcasing world-class beaches, craft breweries, theme parks, intriguing museums, and some of the best Mexican cuisine this side of the border, San Diego is jam-packed with fun things to do.
+Showcasing world-class beaches, craft breweries, theme parks, intriguing museums and some of the best Mexican cuisines on this side of the border, San Diego is jam-packed with fun things to do.

 Ready to explore all the best bits San Diego has to offer?
 Read on!

 1 – See whales up close like never before

 Do you want to see how small you are next to the largest animal known to live on the planet?
 While in sunny San Diego, make sure to seize the opportunity of taking a whale-watching boat tour.

 Thousands of whales migrate to the coast of San Diego all year round — during their breeding season in winter and spring, and feeding period in summer and fall.

 Get the best sightings on a boat trip with the expert crew to follow the migratory patterns.
 Learn from your experienced guide about these amazing marine creatures and their environment.